 Vegetable Recipes for Kids

 TIP: Remember that it can take kids upwards of 20 times of seeing a veggie to be brave enough to actually try it.
-So keep modeling enjoyment, offering it in small portions without pressure, and having the foods you want them to eat around regularly.
+So keep modeling enjoyment by eating these foods yourself, offering it in small portions without pressure, and having the foods you want them to eat around regularly.

 Kids Vegetables List